MicrosoftDocs/defender-docs/defender-office-365/air-report-false-positives-negatives.md

 ---
-title: "How to report false positives or false negatives following automated investigation and response"
+title: "Report false positives or false negatives following automated investigation and response"
 description: Was something missed or wrongly detected by AIR in Microsoft Defender for Office 365 Plan 2?
 Learn how to submit false positives or false negatives to Microsoft for analysis. search.appverid: met150 f1.keywords: